carbon198/esphome-mideaXYE-rs485/README.md

 This was intended for use with Home Assistant, the YAML file is for ESPHome.

 1. Create a new ESPHome device and configure it with your wifi info
-2. If using ESP8266: Paste the contents of "esp8266-mideaXYE.yaml" under the auto-populated info in your new ESPHome device
+2. Paste the contents of "esp8266-mideaXYE.yaml" under the auto-populated info in your new ESPHome device
 3. Under the esphome yaml header in your file add:
 ```
 includes: